adeildovieira/adeildovieira/README.md

 # 💫 About Me:
 I am a senior at Duke University with software engineering intern experience in backend and DevOps.
 I am the first of my family to attend University, and proudly graduating in May 2026 :).

 - Classes taken at university level: Data Structures and Algorithms (Java), Computer Architecture (C), Intro.
-Data Systems (SQL), Intro.
+Database Systems (SQL), Intro.
 Machine Learning (Python), Intro.
 Artificial Intelligence (Python), Intro.
 Data Science (R).

 Currently, exploring Software Engineering opportunities where I can apply my technical skills and global mindset to develop innovative solutions.
 I'm particularly passionate about projects that combine technical excellence with social impact.
 I have proven internship experience with languages/scripts Python, TypeScript, and NodeJS; and technologies such as Docker, DBeaver Postgres, AzureAD, OpenID Connect (OIDC), and Linux.